Sydney-Informatics-Hub/selectio/README.md

 # Selectio: Multi-Model Feature Importance Scoring and Auto Feature Selection.

-This Python package provides computation of multiple feature importance scores, feature ranks, and automatically suggests a feature selection based on the majority vote of all models.
+This Python package provides multiple feature importance scores and automatically suggests a feature selection based on the majority vote of all models.

 ## Models

-Currently the following six models for feature importance scoring are included:
+Currently the following models for feature importance scoring are included:
 - Spearman rank analysis (see 'selectio.models.spearman')
 - Correlation coefficient significance of linear/log-scaled Bayesian Linear Regression (see 'selectio.models.blr')
 - Random Forest Permutation test (see 'selectio.models.rf')